 The program in applied archaeology focuses on cultural resources management, including preparation in archaeological method and theory, proposal writing, consulting practices, and ethics.
 Specialty areas include archaeological surface survey and excavation methods; artifact analysis; settlement pattern analysis; environmental archaeology; and osteoarchaeology.
 The areal emphasis is the Southeastern U.S., although principles and methods are adaptable to application anywhere.

-The applied cultural anthropology specialization emphasizes environmental anthropology, medical anthropology, and the exploration of cultural diversity.
-Faculty expertise spans the Southeast U.S., Latin America, Sub-Saharan Africa, and the Middle East, and students can choose to pursue thesis topics in the U.S. or internationally.
+The applied cultural anthropology specialization emphasizes environmental anthropology, medical anthropology, development anthropology, economic anthropology, buisness anthropology, and urban anthropology.
+Faculty expertise spans the United States of America, Latin America, and the Middle East and North Africa, and students can choose to pursue thesis topics in the United States of America or internationally.
 Ethnographic research methods, as practiced in applied settings, are emphasized.
-The program focuses on preparing students for placement in the public and private sectors as cultural specialists, as well as preparing them for further graduate study.
+The program focuses on preparing students for placement in the public and private sectors as professional anthropologists, as well as preparing them for further graduate study.

 Click to be directed to the Office of Graduate Studies at Mississippi State University for information about applying to graduate programs and online applications.